-Attendance will be taken for every class meeting.
+Attendance will be taken for every class

+meeting.
 The method by which attendance is taken will be determined by the faculty member and clearly outlined in the class syllabus.
+Attendance records will be submitted electronically to the appropriate Division Dean on the last day of the course.

 Regular and prompt class attendance is expected of every student.
 A student's absence means that the student is not able to participate in the class.